The Oddworld franchise kicked off in 1997 with the release of Abe’s Oddysee for the original PlayStation.

 Additionally, the remake included more secrets to find, new puzzle designs, and minor adjustments to Abe’s appearance.
 New ‘n’ Tasty was well-received, with many considering it one of the best remakes of all time.

 Release Date: April 6, 2021

 Platforms: PS4, PS5, PC, Xbox One

-Like its predecessor, the game is a remake of an earlier entry in the series, Abe’s Exoddus.
-In it, you’ll reprise your role as Abe as he leads a Mudokon rebellion against the Glukkons.
+Like its predecessor, the game is a remake of an earlier entry in the series, Abe’s Exoddus; in it, you play as Abe as he leads a Mudokon rebellion against the Glukkons.

 Soulstorm retains the 2.5D side-scrolling presentation and platforming gameplay the series is known for while introducing new game mechanics, namely a new looting and crafting system that lets Abe make customizable weapons.

 The game received mixed reviews, with critics praising the improvements to movement controls while taking issue with the clunky design of its inventory system.